Vaccine News

 Don’t forget your travel vaccines!

 Please collect a travel form from reception or download a copy from the leaflet section of our website.
 Once complete, please return the form to the practice and make an appointment to see the nurse for advice at least 8 weeks before you travel.
+We have limited capacity to offer travel advice, information can be found at the professional website Travel Health Pro

 A minimum of 8 weeks’ notice is required as we may need to order vaccines for you and certain medications need to be taken two weeks before travel, however for those with a multi-stop itinerary please note that a minimum of 12 weeks’ notice is required.